myplayareas/sysrepository/README.md

 The dao.py file also loads data from the logged user through the load_user function which has the @login_manager.user_loader decorator of the login_manager module to manage the session of the user logged into the application.

-The **routes.py** file manages the application's routes.
+The **authentication.py** file manages the basic application's routes.
 That is - in a simplified way, it is responsible for managing the application's requests and responses, loading and returning the application's views.

 For this application, there are the following basic routes:
 1. / or /home to load the application's main page represented by the home.html view